 The fair value of the performance units based on total shareholder return was estimated on the grant date using a lattice-based valuation model that factors in information, including the expected dividend yield, expected price volatility, risk-free interest rate and the probable outcome of the market condition, over the expected life of the performance units.
-Compensation expense for the performance units is a fixed amount determined at the grant date fair value and is recognized over the three-year award cycle regardless of whether performance units are awarded at the end of the award cycle.
+Compensation expense for the performance units is a fixed amount determined at the grant date fair value and is recognized over the primarily three-year award cycle regardless of whether performance units are awarded at the end of the award cycle.
 Dividends were not accrued or paid for awards prior to February 2014, and were therefore not included in the fair value calculation.
 Beginning with the February 2014 performance unit awards, dividends are accrued on a quarterly basis pending achievement of payout criteria, and were therefore included in the fair value calculations.
 Expected price volatility is based on the historical volatility of the Company's common stock for the past three years and was simulated using the Geometric Brownian Motion process.
 The risk-free interest rate for the performance unit grants is based on the three-year U.S. Treasury yield curve in effect at the time of the grant.
-The expected life of the units is based on total shareholder return.
+The expected life of the units is based on the non-vested period since inception of the award cycle.
+There are no post-vesting restrictions related to the Company's performance units based on total shareholder return.
 The number of performance units granted based on total shareholder return and the assumptions used to calculate the grant date fair value of the performance units based on total shareholder return are shown in the following table.

-2015 2014 2013
+2016 2015 2014

-Number of units granted 264,454 219,106 316,162
+Number of units granted 284,211 264,454 219,106

-Fair value of units granted \$ 31.02 \$ 34.80 \$ 25.89
+Fair value of units granted \$ 20.97 \$ 31.02 \$ 34.80

-Expected dividend yield 2.6% 2.5% 2.8%
+Expected dividend yield 3.5% 2.6% 2.5%

-Expected price volatility 16.9% 20.0% 20.0%
+Expected price volatility 19.8% 16.9% 20.0%

-Risk-free interest rate 0.91% 0.67% 0.37%
+Risk-free interest rate 0.88% 0.91% 0.67%

-Expected life of units (in years) 2.85 2.86 2.84
+Expected life of units (in years) 2.84 2.85 2.86